RunningtheBulls - Instant Analysis: USF 67 Cincinnati 79

 Instant Analysis: USF 67 Cincinnati 79

 TAMPA, Fla.
 (Mar.
-3, 2020) – Cincinnati didn’t have the 2019 American Athletic Conference player of the year, but they did have Keith Williams who scored a career high 30 points and led the Bearcats to a 67-79 win over USF Tuesday night in the Yuengling Center.
+3, 2020) – Cincinnati (19-10, 11-5 AAC) didn’t have the 2019 American Athletic Conference player of the year, but they did have Keith Williams who scored a career high 30 points and led the Bearcats to a 67-79 win over USF Tuesday night in the Yuengling Center.

+Bearcats forward Tre Scott had a double-double of 21 points and 11 rebounds.

+The Bulls (13-17, 6-11 AAC) were led by Justin Brown’s 16 points.
+Laquincy Rideau scored 15 points – 14 in the first half – and Michael Durr added 13 points.
+Rideau made four three-pointers and had a game high eight assists.
+He also grabbed four rebounds and had three steals.
+Durr had a team high eight rebounds while Brown grabbed five boards.

 RunningTheBulls.com was at the game and here is our Instant Analysis: